Sazid60/Intro-To-Redux/Readme.md

 - The event triggers a dispatch of an Action like:

     ```js
-    { type: "INCREMENT", payload: { field, value } } // here payload is for the field and the value we want to add.
+    { type: "INCREMENT", payload: { field, value } }
+    // here payload is for the field and the value we want to add.
 It may not exist.
     ```
 - The Reducer receives the Action via dispatch and updates the relevant state (e.g., count = 0 → 1) based on the `INCREMENT` type given inside dispatch.
 - Reducer is holding the business logics.
 - The Store holds the new state, and the View re-renders to reflect the updated value.
 - This state can also include complex nested objects like:

-    ```json
+    ```js
     fb = { posts: [...], events: [...], messages: [...] }
     ```